Applying for Access

 Physical / Computer Workspace – please indicate any physical / computer workspace needs.

 Does the project have its own programmer / data analyst that requires the use of MCHP facilities? (e.g. an embedded programmer).
 MCHP should be contacted for availability of resources and for the data access fee that will need to be included in the budget.

-Every proposal must be submitted to MCHP for feasibility review with a completed MCHP Project Feasibility and Data Access Quote Form.
+Every proposal must be submitted to MCHP for feasibility review with a completed MCHP Project Feasibility and Data Access Quote Request Form.
 This form collects required information, including:

 Project Information – the full title of the project; the name of the Principal Investigator (PI); contact information; the Project Coordinator / PI assistant; indication whether the project is a thesis; the U of M associated investigator (if required); whether the project is related to another MCHP project, the data requirements, and where the project will be located.

 Funding Information and Timelines – if the funding information (e.g. source, amount) is known at the time of proposal development, please include the information on the form.
 If funding is being applied for, please indicate this on the form along with the amount expected.
 Timelines for the project start and end dates should be included on the form if possible.